ChrisLab91/Cobot-19/README.md

 #### Microphone Set-Up
 At, the moment the microphone device index (i.e. the number of the relevant audioport) has to be specified manually in voice_input.py

-The device index can be found via
+The device index can be found via:

 ```
 import speech_recognition as sr
 for index, name in enumerate(sr.Microphone.list_microphone_names()):